 - School and sports fees

 When it comes to eating together as a family outside of the home, host families provide meals for an exchange student, so if you decide to eat out for a meal and you expect your student to go along, plan to pay for them.
 Set guidelines for your family around meals that are eaten outside the home.
-One host mum says, “When we go out, I look over the menu and tell my sons and student how much they’re allowed to spend at that restaurant.
+One host mum says, “When we go out, I look over the menu and tell my sons and exchange student how much they’re allowed to spend at that restaurant.
 I usually pick an average of the prices listed and everyone is expected to stay under that.
 This helps keep our meals affordable."